 - A lease is classified as a finance lease if it transfers substantially all risks and rewards incidental to ownership of an asset.
 The title may or may not be eventually transferred.
-Examples: - lease covers substantially all of the asset's life; and/or - present value of lease payments is substantially equal to the asset's fair value. - All other leases are classified as operating lease.
-The land and building elements of a lease of land and buildings are considered separately for the purposes of lease classification. - Finance leases Lessee's Accounting: - recognize asset and liability at the lower of the present value of minimum lease payments and the fair value of the asset, determined at the inception of the lease.
-The discount rate applicable for calculating the present value shall be the interest rate implicit in the lease or the incremental borrowing rate; - depreciation policy as for owned assets; and - finance lease payment apportioned between interest and reduction in outstanding liability. - Finance leases Lessor's Accounting: - recognize as a receivable in the statement of financial position at an amount equal to the net investment in the lease; and - recognize finance revenue based on a pattern reflecting a constant periodic rate of return on the lessor's net investment. - Operating leases Lessee's Accounting: - recognize lease payments as an expense in the statement of financial performance on a straight-line basis over the lease term, unless another systematic basis is representative of the time pattern of the user's benefit. - Operating leases Lessor's Accounting: - assets held for operating leases shall be presented in the lessor's statement of financial position according to the nature of the asset; and - lease revenue shall be recognized on a straight-line basis over the lease term, unless another systematic basis is more representative of the time pattern of the benefits. - Lessors of operating leases shall add initial direct costs incurred in negotiating and arranging an operating lease to the carrying amount of the leased asset and recognize them as an expense over the lease term on the same basis as the lease revenue. - Accounting treatment of sale and leaseback transactions depends on whether these are essentially finance or operating leases.
+Examples: - Lease covers substantially all of the asset's life and/or - Present value of lease payments is substantially equal to the asset's fair value - All other leases are classified as operating lease.
+The land and building elements of a lease are considered separately for the purposes of lease classification. - Finance leases lessee's accounting: - Recognize asset and liability at the lower of the present value of minimum lease payments and the fair value of the asset, determined at the inception of the lease.
+The discount rate applicable for calculating the present value shall be the interest rate implicit in the lease or the incremental borrowing rate. - Depreciation policy as for owned assets. - Finance lease payment apportioned between interest and reduction in outstanding liability. - Finance leases lessor's accounting: - Recognize as a receivable in the statement of financial position at an amount equal to the net investment in the lease - Recognize finance revenue based on a pattern reflecting a constant periodic rate of return on the lessor's net investment - Operating leases lessee's accounting: - Recognize lease payments as an expense in the statement of financial performance on a straight-line basis over the lease term, unless another systematic basis is representative of the time pattern of the user's benefit.

+- Operating leases lessor's accounting: - Assets held for operating leases shall be presented in the lessor's statement of financial position according to the nature of the asset. - Lease revenue shall be recognized on a straight-line basis over the lease term, unless another systematic basis is more representative of the time pattern of the benefits. - Lessors of operating leases shall add initial direct costs incurred in negotiating and arranging an operating lease to the carrying amount of the leased asset and recognize them as an expense over the lease term on the same basis as the lease revenue. - Accounting treatment of sale and leaseback transactions depends on whether these are essentially finance or operating leases.